 - The broad spectrum of issues related to the at-risk youth population in American society with particular understanding of homeless, foster, and probationary youth;

-- Current trends, issues and responses to the problems of truancy and dropout prevention;
+- Current trends, issues and responses to the issues of chronic absenteeism and dropout prevention;

 - Laws relating to child abuse and neglect, compulsory school attendance, homeless youth and foster youth;

-- Individual and group social service resources available in Humboldt County;•Delinquency Prevention strategies;
+- Individual and group social service resources available in Humboldt County;

-- At-risk youth and family support services, including those at the K-12and higher education levels;
+- At-risk youth and family support services, including those in early childhood education (ages 0-5), and the K-12 and higher education levels;

 - Relevant portions of the Education Code and Penal Code;

-- Current trends, issues and alternatives to enhance successful school experiences for at-risk youth, foster youth, English Language Learner and homeless youth;
+- Current trends, issues and alternatives to enhance successful school experiences for at-risk youth, foster youth, English Language Learners and homeless youth;

 - Techniques for good public relations and public speaking;